Our Disciplic Succession:

 Proper source

 It is necessary to discover where our deficiency or disease is.
-After we hear about Krsna consciousness, more and more hankering for Krsna consciousness should develop within us.
-This hankering is a good sign but to get such hankering it is necessary to go to the proper source or the proper "university."
+After we hear about Krishna consciousness, more and more hankering for Krishna consciousness should develop within us.
+This hankering is a good sign but to get such hankering it is necessary to go to the proper source or the proper “university.”
 All universities are not the same.
 If you want to study physics, mathematics or chemistry you must go to a teacher who can teach you those subject matters.
 You must train under his guidance.
-If we want everything in a cheap way, you won't get anything; you will only get imitation knowledge.
+If we want everything in a cheap way, you won’t get anything; you will only get imitation knowledge.
 You will get an imitation stone, not a real diamond.

 If I feel it is necessary to elevate myself from my present position in this mundane environment to a higher stage, I must go to that type of qualified source who can take me from this world.
 I must practice under his guidance.
 When the time for higher study comes, we must go to the proper type of expert who can give us higher knowledge.